WGPlaner/wg_planer/Documentation/UC/UC_Profile_Settings.md

 ## 1.1 Brief Description
 This use case allows users to edit their personal profile settings.
-A user has a name, a profile picture and a email.
-The profile picture and the email is optional.
+A user has a name, a profile picture and an email.
+Profile picture and email are optional.

 ## 1.2 Mockup
-### Profile Settings layout
+### Profile Settings Layout

 # 2. Flow of Events

 ## 2.1 Basic Flow
-Here is the activity diagram for inviting a new group member.
+Here is the activity diagram for editing the personal profile.
 ![Activity Diagram](../ActivityDiagrams/uc_profile_settings_activity_diagram.png)

 ## 2.2 Alternative Flows